ejneyland/stocksystem/README.md

 Steps

-1. Inherit added products and quantities
+1. Create manufacturing list
+2. Create user input to enter items into manufacuring list (id and quantity)
+3. Write a method that updates stocklist quantities (through the attributed value) when manufacturing item is marked 'complete'
+4. Remove item from list upon completion

 #### Feature 3: Process Invoice

 Steps

+1. Create json files with sample order invoices
+2. Use a hash.map function to locate products based on id and update quantites/generate manufacturing items
-1. Updated invoices (post-processing) stored as a hash
+3. Updated invoices (post-processing) stored as a hash in json files

 ---